-Located where the mountain meets the sea, and where citrus plantations alternate with deep valleys; Sorrento is set in an extraordinary landscape.
-Set within the province of Naples, the civilized old town is known for its production of lace and ceramics.
-Sip a glass of Falanghina and soak up the atmosphere in Piazza Tasso square, a people-watcher’s paradise.
-The beauty of the town makes up for its lack of beaches: Amalfi Coast to the north, rolling countryside to the east and stunning Capri just offshore.
+Located where the mountain meets the sea and where citrus plantations alternate with deep valleys, Sorrento is set in an extraordinary landscape.
+Set within the province of Naples, the old town is known for its production of lace and ceramics.
+Sip a glass of Falanghina, and soak up the atmosphere of Piazza Tasso – a people watcher’s paradise.
+With its prime location, the town easily makes up for its lack of beaches: Amalfi Coast to the north, rolling countryside to the east and stunning Capri just offshore.
 If you’ve ever dreamt of spending the night in a castle, then this two-bedroom flat just outside Sorrento may be for you.
 Originally part of Giusso Castle, a 16th-century castle on the Sorrento Coast, it has been renovated with a private garden and swimming pool, an elevator directly to the beach and has sea views fit for a king.